MediaComem/comem-archioweb/README.md

 Doing more than is required **MAY** earn you some bonus points in the evaluation if implemented correctly.
 Here are some examples:

-* Implement authorization, i.e. deny some users the right to perform specific operations even when they are authenticated.
+* Implement authorization, i.e. document who is allowed to do what, and deny some users the right to perform specific operations even when they are authenticated.

-  For example: event when authenticated, user A may not be able to edit resource 1, because it was created by user B, and only the creator can modify it.
+  For example: event when authenticated, user A may not be able to edit resource 2, because it was created by user B, and only the creator can modify it.
+* Implement a level 3 hypermedia API using a standard format such as [JSON:API][json-api] or [HAL+JSON][hal].
 * Implement "full" (90-100%) test coverage with automated tests.